trebor/soul-bound/rfc.md

     mandatory delay is required.
   * Validators reject submissions lacking a valid, timely VDF proof.

-These combined mechanisms ensure every action in the protocol is fresh, ordered, and tamper‑evident—making replay or preplay attacks economically and technically infeasible.
+These combined mechanisms ensure every action in the protocol is fresh, ordered, and tamper-evident—making replay or preplay attacks economically and technically infeasible.

 # **8\.
 Economic Mechanisms**

-To align participant incentives and deter abuse, Soul Bound embeds token‑based economic security at every stage of identity issuance and maintenance.
+To align participant incentives and deter abuse, Soul Bound embeds token-based economic security at every stage of identity issuance and maintenance.
 This section describes configurable staking, fee, slashing, and reward schemes.

-## **8.1 Identity‑Minting Stakes & Fees**
+## **8.1 Identity-Minting Stakes & Fees**

 * **Stake Requirement (`S_mint`)**
   * Before submitting a `MintRequest`, the Candidate or their Sponsor must lock up at least `S_mint` tokens.
   * Ensures real economic cost to create a new identity.
 * **Minting Fee**
-  * A small, non‑refundable portion of `S_mint` is immediately deducted and sent to a fee pool for validators.
+  * A small, non-refundable portion of `S_mint` is immediately deducted and sent to a fee pool for validators.
   * Discourages frivolous or automated mint attempts.
 * **Partial Refund / Reward**
   * If the new identity survives a probation period (e.g. 90 days without revocation), the remaining stake is returned to the staker.